MyCSHome/Web-Crawler/README.md

 Web-Crawler-
 ============

-I implemented a simple web crawler in Python
+Implemented a simple web crawler in Python